pcrespov/sandbox/README.md

-# dockerfiles
+# sandbox

-My curated collection of dockerfiles and some useful samples and tips on how to use dockers
+samples, trials, tips ... in insulated environments (containers or virtualenvs)

-## Good Practices
+## Good Practices on Dockerfiles

 - If a service can run without privileges, use ``USER`` to change to a non-root user [[1]].
 All our non-root users will be named ``scu``.